BorrieBoBaka/SWGDarkRebellion/README.md

-#Dark Rebellion RP:  SWGEmu Core3
+#Dark Rebellion RP SWGEmu Core3

 ## What is SWGEmu?